-For Case 3B, featuring the amine wash based CO2 capture, typically a LNW unit is foreseen to absorb any oxygenates along with unconverted methane.
+For Case 3B, featuring the amine wash based $CO_2$ capture, typically a LNW unit is foreseen to absorb any oxygenates along with unconverted methane.
 The liquid nitrogen is supplied by the ASU and in this step, gaseous nitrogen from ASU is also mixed with the H2-rich gas so that at the exit of the LNW unit a syngas is obtained that is suitable for the ammonia synthesis loop.
 In Table 3, a comparison of the critical parameters for the two different flowsheets is made.

-It can be observed that the difference grade hydrogen, as this setup serves the in the operational cost between the two same purpose, but without the additional cases is negligible.
-The principal reason markups for an ammonia loop for that is the ammonia production proscheme where 40% H2 is being used to cess is mainly power-driven due to the huge compression duties for the syngas produce ammonia, ATR + Cryocap[TM] H2 and ammonia refrigeration compressors. solution brings up the expected advan-Hence, the net electric power consumptages from the other scenarios, the power consumption difference between the solution does not bring any benefit to the ATR + Cryocap[TM] H2 solution (Case 3A).
-Havtions also gets reduced, while the differing effectively the same operational cost, ence between capital investment cost ATR + Cryocap[TM] H2 results in lower capital between the two solutions gets increased investment cost which leads to net lower favouring the ATR + Cryocap^{$^{\text{TM}}$} H2 solution levelised cost of ammonia, while achieving even more attributing to the additional H2 the same direct carbon capture rate and purification unit and thus additional tail gas compression and recycling in Case 4B. total carbon intensity
+It can be observed that the difference in the operational cost between the two cases is negligible.
+The principal reason for that is the ammonia production process is mainly power-driven due to the huge compression duties for the syngas and ammonia refrigeration compressors.
+Hence, the net electric power consumption does not bring any benefit to the ATR + Cryocap $^{\text{M}}$ H2 solution (Case 3A).
+Having effectively the same operational cost, ATR + CryocapTM H2 results in lower capital investment cost which leads to net lower levelised cost of ammonia, while achieving the same direct carbon capture rate and total carbon intensity.